zhengz99/FairLISA/README.md

 ```

 ## BibTex
-Please cite this paper if you use our codes.
-Thanks!
+If you find this work useful in your research, please cite our paper:

 ```
 @inproceedings{zhang2023fairlisa,